Home server

-A home server is a computing server located in a private computing residence providing services to other devices inside or outside the household through a home network or the Internet.
+A home server is a computing server located in a private residence providing services to other devices inside or outside the household through a home network or the Internet.
 Such services may include file and printer serving, media center serving, home automation control, web serving (on the network or Internet), web caching, file sharing and synchronization, video surveillance and digital video recorder, calendar and contact sharing and synchronization, account authentication, and backup services.

 Because of the relatively low number of computers on a typical home network, a home server commonly does not require significant computing power.
 Home servers can be implemented do-it-yourself style with a re-purposed, older computer, or a plug computer; pre-configured commercial home server appliances are also available.
 An uninterruptible power supply is sometimes used in case of power outages that can possibly corrupt data.

 Services provided by home servers

 Administration and configuration

 Home servers often run headless, and can be administered remotely through a command shell, or graphically through a remote desktop system such as RDP, VNC, Webmin, Apple Remote Desktop, or many others.

 Some home server operating systems (such as Windows Home Server) include a consumer-focused graphical user interface (GUI) for setup and configuration that is available on home computers on the home network (and remotely over the Internet via remote access).
 Others simply enable users to use native operating system tools for configuration.